Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 the framework also includes functionality for integration and functional testing, only unit testing was employed in this case.

-To run the test, we must run the following in the terminal "python .\\manage.py test" .
+To run the test, we must run the following in the terminal "python\\manage.py test" .

 ## Unit Testing Done

-Unit testing was used to test the functions of face recognition
+Unit testing was used to test the functions of face recognition.

 -   get_images_and_labels